shivali1709/portfolio/README.md

 * AWS CodeBuild : Created a code build job that automatically updates code on Git and AWS when I make a commit to Git
 * AWS CodePipeline : Implemented Code Pipeline to automate process and successfully manage and view the Portfolio Projects

-## Sumamry of the things I worked on :
+## Summary of the things I worked on :

 * Build Portfolio Website with ReactJS/Babel
 * Test Website with Chai and Mocha